-By following these five top tips to improve your long-distance running, you’ll be able to stay healthy by getting stronger, making your body more stable while running and improving your form for when you get tired.
+Incorporating these five exercises into your home workout is certain to help improve your long-distance running.
+You’ll be able to stay healthy by getting stronger, making your body more stable while running and improving your form for when you get tired.
 Plus, late in a race when you start to get fatigued, core work will help you maintain an efficient running form, enabling you to hold a faster pace.
-After all, strength training is the perfect complement to endurance training.
+Strength training is, after all, the perfect complement to endurance training.

 This series of exercises targets the entire core, including the hamstrings, quads, hip flexors, oblique muscles and lower back.
-It’s convenient too, as a standard core routine requires no equipment so you can do it whenever, wherever.
+It’s convenient too, as a standard core routine requires no equipment so you can perform them at home easily.
 It includes six movements repeated two or three times for between 30 seconds and one minute each, all of which will help improve your long-distance running.

 1. Modified Bicycle